Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Carbon disulphide (CS2) is directly prepared from Carbon and Sulphur.
-Incorrect
+Carbon disulphide is prepared from _____ and ______.

 Carbon disulphide (CS2) is directly prepared from Carbon and Sulphur.